Key Takeaways:

 2. Provide evidence of a risk management plan, including a list of known risks and strategies for addressing them.

-4. Maintain inventories of business associates, along with relevant contracts and Business Associate Agreements (BAAs).
+4. Keep inventory of business associates, along with pertinent contracts and Business Associate Agreements (BAAs).

 5. Account for ePHI storage locations, covering internal storage, printouts, mobile devices, media, and third parties.